pagopa-archive/io-infrastructure-live/README.md

-fn2servicesMailupSecret | The secret used to connect to MailUP service. fn2servicesMailupUsername | The username used to connect to MailUP service. fn2servicesQueueStorageConnection | The access key needed to access the appdata storage container fn2servicesWebhookChannelUrl | to be defined k8s-01-aad-client-sp-secret | to be defined k8s-01-aad-server-sp-secret | to be defined k8s-01-sp-secret | to be defined k8s-app-backend-secrets | to be defined k8s-app-backend-secrets-spid-certs | to be defined k8s-developer-portal-backend-secrets | to be defined k8s-io-onboarding-pa-api-secrets | to be defined
+fn2servicesMailupSecret | The secret used to connect to MailUP service. fn2servicesMailupUsername | The username used to connect to MailUP service. fn2servicesQueueStorageConnection | The access key needed to access the appdata storage container fn2servicesWebhookChannelUrl | The IO app backend callback URL, formatted as https://APP_BACKEND_ADDR/api/v1/notify?token=APP_BACKEND_PRE_SHARED_KEY generated-cert | The application gateway certificate, to be loaded manually in pfx format k8s-01-aad-client-sp-secret | The secret of the service principal used by kubernetes for aad integration (client side) k8s-01-aad-server-sp-secret | The secret of the service principal used by kubernetes for aad integration (server side) k8s-01-sp-secret | The secret of the service principal used by Kubernetes to interact with Azure k8s-app-backend-secrets | A JSON with backend secrets {"api-key": "XXX", "appinsights-instrumentationkey": "XXX", "azure-nh-endpoint": "XXX", "pre-shared-key": "XXX", "redis-password": "XXX"}
-k8s-io-onboarding-pa-api-secrets-spid-certs | to be defined
+k8s-app-backend-secrets-spid-certs | The certificates used by the IO app backend to authenticate and dialog with official SPID IDPs k8s-developer-portal-backend-secrets | A JSON with portal backend secrets {"admin-api-key": "XXX”, "admin-api-url": "https://api.dev.io.italia.it", "appinsights-instrumentationkey": "XXX”, "arm-subscription-id": "XXX”, "arm-tenant-id": "XXX”, "client-id": "XXX”, "client-secret": "XXX”, "cookie-iv": "XXX”, "cookie-key": "XXX, "service-principal-client-id": "XXX”, "service-principal-secret": "XXX”, "service-principal-tenant-id": "XXX, "tenant-id": "XXX”}
+k8s-io-onboarding-pa-api-secrets-spid-certs | The certificates used by the onboarding portal to authenticate and dialog with official SPID IDPs k8s-pagopa-proxy-prod-secrets | a Json with the pagopa-proxy application secrets: {"pagopa-password": "XXX", "pagopa-id-psp": "XXX", "pagopa-id-int-psp": "XXX", "pagopa-id-canale": "XXX", "pagopa-id-canale-pagamento": "XXX", "redis-db-password": "XXX"}
+k8s-pagopa-proxy-test-secrets | a Json with the pagopa-proxy application secrets: {"pagopa-password": "XXX", "pagopa-id-psp": "XXX", "pagopa-id-int-psp": "XXX", "pagopa-id-canale": "XXX", "pagopa-id-canale-pagamento": "XXX", "redis-db-password": "XXX"}
-nhub01bundleid | Also called the "App ID."
+k8s-pagopa-proxy-test-secrets-io-certs | The IO certificate (public+private key in PEM format) for the hostname connecting to the PagoPA test environment k8s-pagopa-proxy-test-secrets-pagopa-ca-chain-certs | The full-chain certificates of the PagoPA test endpoint nhub01bundleid | Also called the "App ID."
 This is the bundle identifier for the application. nhub01gcmkey | The api key for Google Cloud Messaging. nhub01keyid | Identifier of the private key generated in the Apple Developer portal;